Spinraza (nusinersen) for spinal muscular atrophy

 Spinraza in clinical trials

-Three clinical trials mainly supported the U.S. approval of Spinraza.
+Four clinical trials mainly supported the U.S. approvals of Spinraza.

-- The Phase 3 ENDEAR trial (NCT02193074) involved 121 infants with symptomatic SMA who received either Spinraza at an equivalent to its approved dose or sham injections.
+• The Phase 3 ENDEAR trial (NCT02193074) involved 121 infants with symptomatic SMA who received either Spinraza at an equivalent to the lower approved dose or sham injections.
 While 51% of the Spinraza group showed improved motor development, none of the infants in the sham group did.
 Those on Spinraza were also 47% less likely to die or require permanent breathing support.

-- The Phase 3 CHERISH trial (NCT02292537) enrolled 126 symptomatic children with later-onset SMA who were unable to walk independently.
-Over half (57%) of the group receiving the approved dose of Spinraza had clinically meaningful improvements in motor function, compared with 26% in the sham group.
+• The Phase 3 CHERISH trial (NCT02292537) enrolled 126 symptomatic children with later-onset SMA who were unable to walk independently.
+Over half (57%) of the group receiving low-dose Spinraza had clinically meaningful improvements in motor function, compared with 26% in the sham group.
 Younger children and children who received treatment soon after symptom onset showed the greatest improvements.

-- The Phase 2 NURTURE trial (NCT02386553) tested Spinraza in 25 infants with disease-causing mutations but no symptoms.
-After eight years of treatment with the approved regimen of Spinraza, all participants could sit independently, and most could stand and walk without support — milestones they likely wouldn’t have reached without treatment.
+• The Phase 2 NURTURE trial (NCT02386553) tested Spinraza in 25 infants with disease-causing mutations but no symptoms.
+After eight years of treatment with the low-dose regimen of Spinraza, all participants could sit independently, and most could stand and walk without support — milestones they likely wouldn’t have reached without treatment.

-A Phase 2/3 trial, DEVOTE (NCT04089566), supported the EU approval of the high-dose Spinraza regimen.
-It compared standard and high-dose Spinraza across the main SMA types.
-The treatment was found to have motor benefits for participants who had never before received Spinraza, as well as those who transitioned from the standard Spinraza regimen.
+• The Phase 2/3 DEVOTE trial (NCT04089566) compared standard and high-dose Spinraza across the main SMA types, including both infantile-onset and later-onset cases.
+The treatment was found to have motor benefits for participants who had never before received Spinraza, as well as those who transitioned from the low-dose regimen.

 The ongoing Phase 3 ASCEND trial (NCT05067790) is testing high-dose Spinraza in participants ages 15 to 50 who previously received treatment with the SMA therapy Evrysdi (risdiplam).